Mount Kenya Sirimon Route 4 Days 3 Nights

 After breakfast, we hit the trail to our next camp on the Outdoorer Mt Kenya Sirimon Route Climb.
 Our 14km hiking trail takes us past three river crossings and the breathtaking Likii and Mackinder Valleys.
 Should the weather be favorable, prepare to be enchanted by the glorious views of the peaks throughout the day, as they beckon us closer and closer, urging us to take them on.
 We shall make a brief stop by a river at Lunch Point, where we shall have our packed lunch.
 Our ascent ends at the Shiptons Camp, right below the peaks.
 This will be our home for the night.

-We wake up at 2 a.m, have breakfast immediately, and begin our steep 2.5km trek to Point Lenana (4,985m ASL) by 2:45 a.m.
-An early ascent guarantees us magical views of sunrise at dawn from the summit if we make it on time.
+We wake up at 2 a.m., have breakfast immediately, and begin our steep 2.5km trek to Point Lenana (4,985m ASL) by 2:45 a.m.
+An early ascent guarantees us magical views of the sunrise from the summit if we make it on time.

 After conquering ourselves at Point Lenana, we hit the trail again down the steep descent back to Shiptons Camp.
 We shall have breakfast, collect our packed lunch, and then take on the 14 km trek down to Old Moses Camp, our home for the last night.